-The take home pay is the amount an individual gets, post deductions, from the employers at the end of each payroll period in their bank account.
+The take-home pay is the amount of salary an individual gets post deductions from the employers at the end of each payroll period in their bank account.
 The payroll period may vary from employer to employer.
-The take home pay is subjected to a number of deductions and the amount received is lower than the headline salary.
-The amount can be calculated by Take home pay calculator UK corresponding to deductions such as income tax, insurance contributions, employee loan etc. is reduced from the gross pay per month to arrive at the net take home pay.
-Hence, take home pay is the money an individual actually get paid after all deductions.
+The take-home pay is subjected to several deductions and the amount received is lower than the headline salary.
+The amount can be calculated by Take home pay calculator the UK corresponding to deductions such as income tax, insurance contributions, employee loan, etc. is reduced from the gross pay per month to arrive at the net take-home pay.
+Hence, take-home pay is the money an individual gets paid after all deductions.

-To understand how the HMRC Take Home Pay Calculator works, let’s consider an example that will make the concept clearer.
+To understand how the HMRC Take Home Salary Calculator works (https://www.gov.uk/guidance/hmrc-tools-and-calculators), let’s consider an example that will make the concept clearer.